**This post was originally published on August 19, 2018, but has been updated and republished.

 Brainstorm the top activities that you WANT to spend time on.

-Map it out by hand or in a spreadsheet (see below):
+Map it out by hand, in a spreadsheet, or create a separate calendar

-Normal day-to-day life things like eating and travel time.
+- Map out normal day-to-day life things like eating, fitness, or travel time.
 Also, include any recurring commitments you have like standing meetings.